 They look at you, do you dare to take a bite here?
-These Halloween mummies are to eat!
+These puff pastry sausage mummies are to eat and a great idea for Halloween!
 Easy to make and quickly finished.

 Mummies to eat